|Ultra-Deepwater and Unconventional Natural Gas & Other Petroleum Resources Program Consortium

 Research Partnership to Secure Energy for America (RPSEA), Sugar Land, TX 77478

 In August 2005, President Bush signed the Energy Policy Act (EPAct) (the first national energy plan in more than a decade) into law.
-EPAct Sections 965, 968, and 999 all support oil and gas R&D. The first two of these sections relate to programs that DOE’s Office of Fossil Energy and the National Energy Technology Laboratory (NETL) are already implementing.
+EPAct Sections 965, 968, and 999 all support oil and gas research and development (R&D).
+The first two of these sections relate to programs that the U.S. Department of Energy's (DOE) Office of Fossil Energy and the National Energy Technology Laboratory (NETL) are already implementing.
 Section 999, however, adds a new dimension to the overall DOE oil and gas R&D effort that involves enhancing opportunities to demonstrate technologies in the field and accelerating their implementation in the marketplace.

 The Ultra-Deepwater and Unconventional Natural Gas and Other Petroleum Resources Program launched by Section 999 is a public/private partnership designed to increase America’s domestic oil and gas supply and reduce dependency on imports.
 A portion of the funding is directed toward cost-shared research partnerships, while another portion will be used by NETL to carry out complementary R&D.